 Schools receive grants for participating in the Cooler Community project, in which students of all ages research and create exhibits and materials on energy and energy efficiency within their curriculum requirements to be displayed at a district-wide event.
 Vendors, community members, and service providers offer advice and show ways in which visitors can take energy smart actions that work best for them.
-Everyone is encouraged to pledge changes – large or small – that each could make towards living ‘energy smarter’.
+Everyone is encouraged to pledge changes – large or small.
+These pledges are tracked and calculated into carbon savings.
 Civics, English, and art classes, contribute letters to the editor and elected representatives, as well as create posters and murals to enrich and publicize the event.

-Aside from creating measurable energy savings for the participating town, the purpose of this program is to empower young people in preparing for the future of climate change and renewable energy and give them a taste of the difference they really can make in their community.
+Aside from creating measurable energy savings for the participating town, the purpose of this program is to empower young people in preparing for the future of climate change and renewable energy and give them a taste of the difference they can make in their community.